oxarbitrage/zcash-gitian/README.md

 You must have GnuPG installed and on your path as `gpg`.

 Instructions on how to install required software on some OSes and prepare a gitian base environment can be found [here](https://github.com/devrandom/gitian-builder/blob/master/README.md).
 You should follow the described steps until you have completed the "Sanity-testing" section successfully.
-Be sure to use the "bionic" suite for your base image.

 If you want to build build executables for Mac you'll need to download MacOSX SDK 10.14.
 It is contained in the Xcode 10.3 distribution, which is available at https://developer.apple.com/xcode/resources/ under "Command Line Tools & Older Versions of Xcode". .